-Every year SGCI sponsors a public activity organized by the International Representative in cooperation with the conference host.
+Every conference SGCI sponsors a public activity organized by the International Representative in cooperation with the conference host.
 This may include but is not limited to a juried panel, lecture, or demonstration.
 The program should be consistent with the conference theme.
-In recognition of the financial burden international travel may cause, SGCI will provide a budget for those participating in the presentation, in addition to any honorarium offered to presenters by the conference host (see Handbook for details).
+In recognition of the financial burden international travel may cause, subject to available funds, SGCI will provide a budget for those participating in the presentation, in addition to any honorarium offered to presenters by the conference host (see Handbook for details).